Unisave

 Unisave is a novel by Axel Madsen published in 1980.

 Plot summary

-Unisave is a novel that deals with a future in which overpopulation has become the overriding problem.
+Unisave is a novel set in the future in which the overpopulation of the world has become a critical problem.

 Reception

 Greg Costikyan reviewed Unisave in Ares Magazine #3 and commented that "Despite the potentially intense emotional nature of his subject material, the novel progresses slowly and unemotionally.
 His one attempt at a dramatic scene fails to communicate any real feeling of drama, and his characters are uniformly bland, almost clones of one another.
 An remarkable novel to which I have devoted too much space."